srdncbedo/F0.1/README.md

 # F0.1
-A little aerobic toy car born to be out of wasted can, obliged to be 3D printed.
+A little aerodynamic toy car born to be out of wasted can, obliged to be 3D printed.
 It can be controlled by your phone using dabble!

 <img width="756" height="406" alt="f01_render" src="https://github.com/user-attachments/assets/67c6436e-8705-46cd-bc46-1829a34098a9" />